Bey3fendi/MATLAB-digital-signal-proccessing/README.md

 # MATLAB-digital-signal-proccessing
-İmage and sound processing project in matlab
+Some image and sound processing projects in matlab